Metal + Gemstone Care

 There are a variety of gold karats 10K, 14K, 18K, 22K and 24K.
 The higher the karat the brighter the gold and purity and CLJ incorporates 14K gold in various jewelry designs.
-14K gold has a beautiful warm glow.
+14K yellow gold has a beautiful warm glow.
 It has 58.3% gold and 41.7% is an alloy and is hypoallergenic for most.
-Karat gold is really easy to clean using polishing clothes or warm, mild soapy water with a soft cloth to keep them fresh and clean.
+14K white gold has nickel Karat gold is really easy to clean using polishing clothes or warm, mild soapy water with a soft cloth to keep them fresh and clean.
+Solid gold will never fade or tarnish and is made to last a lifetime passed down for many generations.

-Gold-filled jewelry has a solid layer of 14K gold bounded over a base metal such as bronze or brass, sometimes copper.
-14K gold-filled is hypoallergenic.
+Gold-filled is a great alternative to solid gold.
+Gold fill jewelry has a solid layer of 14K gold bounded over a base metal such as bronze or brass, sometimes copper.
+14K gold-filled is hypoallergenic, lasts forever if well cared for.
 Clean gold-filled jewelry keeps it shine by using 100% polishing or microfiber cloths.
 Store in an airtight container to maintain it's luster.